-Generous funders including (but not limited to) Rhode Island Foundation, national People for Bikes, Powered by Prince, Bazarsky Family Foundation, van Beuren Charitable, Ocean State Charitable Trust, and, most recently, Bank Newport – along with numerous other community partners – made it possible to plan the vibrant campus.
+Generous funders including (but not limited to) Rhode Island Foundation, national People for Bikes, Powered by Prince, Bazarsky Family Foundation, van Beuren Charitable, Ocean State Charitable Trust, and, most recently, Bank Newport and The Champlin Foundation – along with numerous other community partners – made it possible to plan the vibrant campus.
 In addition to the three “Big Blue” storage containers, the planned amenities include community gardens in partnership with Aquidneck Community Table, a children’s pump track in partnership with People for Bikes, and a beautiful canopied open pavilion designed by architecture students at Roger Williams University.

 All queued up and funded, the project hit a bump.
 What evolved into a grand public space is not insurable by a small nonprofit like Bike Newport, and the City could not insure land it didn’t own.
 The project came to an 18-month standstill while all-hands-on-deck sought a similar model, to no avail.
 Ultimately, three-way determination resulted in a three-way land lease that made it possible for the City to lease and Bike Newport to sub-lease the land while the Housing Authority maintained ownership of this important parcel.
 Bike Newport can now, finally, build the pump track and the crowning shelter that will complete the campus and provide much-needed safe space for kids of all ages to ride bikes and for people of all interests to gather.
 It will also be the center of Bike Newport’s year-round education programs and its growing after-school and summer bike programs for Newport’s youth.
 Hold onto your hats – and sign up to help – because we hope to build both shelter and the pump track before Summer Bike Camp starts in July.
 (Want to help?
 Please let us know!)